pagevitals/pagevitals-wordpress/readme.txt

 - No cookies are read or written
 - No user behavior is monitored, such as mouse or keyboard events

-For full privacy details, refer to our [Privacy Policy](https://pagevitals.com/privacy/#4.-end-users-visiting-a-website-that-uses-pagevitals-field-testing-script).
+The script is loaded via the subdomain cdn.pgvt.io and the performance data is sent to the sundomain `in.pgvt.io`.

-### Privacy and Terms
+You can visit PageVitals here: https://pagevitals.com

-This plugin relies on PageVitals services for performance monitoring.
-Refer to the [Privacy Policy](https://pagevitals.com/privacy) and [Terms of Service](https://pagevitals.com/terms).
+For full privacy details, refer to our Privacy Policy (https://pagevitals.com/privacy/) and Terms of Service (https://pagevitals.com/terms).

 **Benefits**